mkz100/CS1/Syllabus.md

 ## Course Goals:

 In this course, we will explore together the beauty and joy of the computing.
 You will learn the past, the present and the future of the computing.
-You will be exposed the powerful concepts and ideas revolutionizing the world.
+You will be exposed to the powerful concepts and ideas revolutionizing the world.
 Hope at the end this course help you realize that you can do amazing things to change people's lives with the computing tools available at your finger tips.

 * Understand the core concepts of computing